Don’t lose your voice

 People who have moved recently are particularly encouraged to look out for the voter registration messages and check the details.

-Research by the Electoral Commission indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
+Research by the Electoral Commission shows that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.

 Across Great Britain, 92% of people who have been at their property for more than sixteen years will be registered, compared to 36% of people who have lived at an address for less than one year.